Accreditation of Canadian and US universities

 James Madison University is accredited by SACSCOC.

-Royal Roads University is authorized by the Province of British Columbia.
+Royal Roads University is a member of AUCC, is authorized by the Province of British Columbia.

 In addition to institutional accreditation, many universities are accredited by national organizations that recognize certain academic programs: